Greenham and Crookham Commons

-Greenham and Crookham Commons are two adjoining public park areas of 280.5 ha common land designated as a biological Site of Special Scientific Interest (SSSI) in the civil parishes of Greenham and Thatcham, on the southern outskirts of Newbury in the English county of Berkshire.
+Greenham and Crookham Commons are two adjoining public park areas of 280.5 ha common land designated as a biological Site of Special Scientific Interest (SSSI) in the civil parishes of Greenham and Thatcham, on the southern outskirts of Newbury in the English county of Berkshire, home to a variety of rare wildlife (such as the Northern pool frog).

 Public park

 In 1997, Greenham and Crookham Commons were designated as public parkland.
 Cattle from local farms are permitted to graze the Commons and often stray onto the adjacent Burys Bank Road.

 Site of Special Scientific Interest

 The SSSI is in several areas and it is part of the 444 ha Greenham and Crookham Commons nature reserve, which is owned by West Berkshire Council and managed by the Berkshire, Buckinghamshire and Oxfordshire Wildlife Trust.

 The two commons have the largest area of heathland and acid grassland in the county and other habitats are gorse scrub, broadleaved woodland and water-logged alder valleys.
 There is a rich variety of invertebrates, such as the white admiral, purple emperor and silver-washed fritillary woodland butterflies.